 These hardships are magnified by difficulties finding employment or other income-generating activities.
-Many migrants can’t access the formal labor market in Ecuador because they lack the necessary professional credentials.
-Prior to the COVID-19 pandemic, migrants often worked in informal jobs such as selling food or crafts on the street.
-The economic consequences of COVID-19 and related shutdown measures have made it even more difficult for Venezuelan migrants in Ecuador to make a living.
+The economic consequences of COVID-19 and related shutdown measures made it even more difficult for Venezuelan migrants in Ecuador to make a living.

-To respond to these significant challenges, AVSI Ecuador is partnering with COOPI to implement a project working on three main axes: shelter, protection and livelihoods.
+To respond to these significant challenges, AVSI Ecuador partnered with COOPI to act along three main axes: protection, shelter, and livelihood.